EniolaWebsterEsho/Diabetes-Classification/README.md

 ![image](https://user-images.githubusercontent.com/91756330/209987882-fc56be9a-56b1-46d3-8d60-032351382775.png)

-G.	Data Preprocessing
+G.	Data Preprocessing:
 Before implementing classification algorithm, the dataset is scaled using sklearn’s MinMaxScaler() function.
 This function transform features by scaling each feature to a given range.

 ![image](https://user-images.githubusercontent.com/91756330/209987939-7aa37ae7-0c37-42e0-b2f8-90b92091e3a8.png)

-H.	Train Test Split
+H.	Train Test Split:
 Using sklearn’s train_test_split, the feature (X) and target (y) dataframes is split into a training set (80%) and testing set (20%).
 Training set is used for building classification models and testing set is used for evaluating the performance of the model.

 ![image](https://user-images.githubusercontent.com/91756330/209987993-15075a41-7d75-4f82-8481-bd345fbbad49.png)

 ![image](https://user-images.githubusercontent.com/91756330/209988034-75581153-07d9-4219-b977-baa21eaae76e.png)

-I.	Justification
+I.	Justification:

 1. Decision Tree Classifier
 * It can handle various data type i.e. discrete or continuous values.